aws-samples/amazon-ec2-compute-fleet-optimizer/README.md

-#### Enter a S3 object key that corresponds to a CSV file with EC2 recommendations from AWS Compute Optimizer
+#### Upload CSV file with EC2 recommendations from AWS Compute Optimizer

+You'll need to a CSV report generated from AWS Compute Optimizer with its recommendations for EC2 instance type.
+Make sure to have selected the CPU architecture preference as 'Graviton (aws-arm64)' prior to generating the recommendation report from Compute Optimizer.

+In the console, navigate to 'File Storage' tab, click 'View in S3' button to access the S3 bucket configured above.
+Upload the CSV file into this bucket.

 ![Sign-In](./screens/s3ObjectKey-input-page.png)